intel/llvm/clang/docs/SYCLFERFCIntegrationHeaderFooter.md

   });
 ```

-Here the lambda within the 'kernel_single_task' construct needs to be executed on the device.
-To do this, a function object representing the kernel is generated.
-The function call operator of this object has the contents of the kernel invocation.
-The function object generated looks like:
+Here the lambda passed to the 'kernel_single_task' construct needs to be executed on the device.
+The corresponding function object looks like:

 ```
 struct FuncObj {